 State Requirements for Graduate Programs

-The Chancellor’s Council on Graduate Studies (CCGS), part of ODHE, oversees the peer review of new graduate program requests.
-The process for the approval of new graduate programs at Ohio public universities are described in the Guidelines and Procedures for the Review and Approval of Graduate Degree Programs (CCGS Guidelines).
+The Chancellor’s Council on Graduate Studies (CCGS), part of ODHE, oversees the peer review of new graduate program requests For an overview of graduate degree change and proposal processes, see the Graduate College Handbook.
+Departments are strongly encouraged to consult the Associate Dean of the Graduate College early in the process of developing a new program or drafting changes to an existing one.

 Degree Programs